 Salad with Chickpeas (or another source of portable protein) and Mustard Vinaigrette

-I’m always surprised at how many people I hear say, “I wish I could have a good salad for lunch, but I eat in the office or at my desk.”
-Even if that’s the case, a good salad is still very possible!
+It’s surprising to me how many people I hear say, “I wish I could have a good salad for lunch, but I eat in the office or at my desk.”
+Even if that’s the case, good salads are still possible as healthy lunch options!
 Simply put it together in the morning in a travel-friendly container and take it with you.
 Assembly time is much more manageable if you’ve already chopped up all of your vegetables so that you can just grab a handful and throw it in.
 Even if I’m going to be at an outdoor activity for the day, I take my two containers (one with the salad and a small one for my dressing) along in my cooler.

-For plant-based sources of protein that don’t have to be heated up, I love chickpeas and tofu.
+For plant-based sources of protein that can be eaten at room temperature or cold, I love chickpeas and tofu.
 For animal-based protein, sliced cooked chicken breast works great.
 If you have access to a microwave at lunch and want something warm on your salad, simply pack your protein in a separate (glass) container and warm it up, then add to your salad.
 I also pack my dressing in a small container, and off I go.
-One of my favorite dressings is this Mustard Vinaigrette that was developed by Jennifer Raymond, M.S., R.D. and published on the Physicians Committee for Responsible Medicine’s website.
+One of my favorite dressings is this Mustard Vinaigrette developed by Jennifer Raymond, M.S., R.D. and published on the Physicians Committee for Responsible Medicine’s website.
 (Yes, that is the second time I’ve cited them here because they’re such a great resource!)
-The vinaigrette can be made ahead of time and refrigerated so that it’s ready when you need it.
+You can make the vinaigrette ahead of time and refrigerate it so that it’s ready when you need it.

 Mexican Bean Salad